-Are you an international student applying for admission to Vanderbilt University School of Medicine?
+Are you an international student or a domestic student with a degree from an international institution applying for admission to Vanderbilt University School of Medicine?
 Here are some things you’ll need to know:

 If you need a student visa (F-1 or J-1), you must be able to document that you have the financial resources to pay for (at a minimum) one year’s expenses each year.
 For more information on visas necessary for studying at Vanderbilt, see International Student & Scholar Services.